RuneyR/Multi-Tweet2Discord/README_HELP.txt

     If you wish to exclude an account from ever being listened to/being posted to Discord, delete their section.
 Basically, delete the name,id, replace line and END lines.

+    The program does take a command arguments. --reprint or --rp will reprint Friends.txt as it usually does, but without deleting the original file by appending reprint.
+In other words, using the argument --reprint or --rp will make a txt similar in structure and purpose of FRIENDS.txt but without deleting FRIENDS.txt, as the file created will be named reprintFRIENDS.txt.
+This way, the original file is kept untouched and the user can modify the reprint, or simply take information from it, as they may have added more people to follow and would like to see the tweets in Discord.
+Note that this will override any reprintFRIENDS.txt files.